What is Medical Equipment Repair Technology: A Medical Equipment Technician Employer’s Thoughts

 Rose explained that the starting pay could differ based on experience.
 Someone who has been working with electronics or mechanics could have an increased salary and even those with previous experience you would not expect, such as an employee of Geek Squad.

-Q: What healthcare technology skills should a biomedical equipment technician have?
+Q: What skills should a medical equipment repair technician have?

 A: “I look for people who just have an interest in working with their hands.
 I also like for them to think outside the box, you have to be creative, so I look for creativity.”

-A wide variety of skills and hobbies could be useful for someone looking to go into the healthcare technology field.
+A wide variety of skills and hobbies could be useful for someone looking to go into the medical equipment repair field.
 Those who like working with heavy machinery such as cars or lawnmowers, love to “tinker” around with objects.
 They like to take things apart and put them back together again, or have the ability to think outside of the box.
 These individuals can all find a place within the healthcare technology industry.

-Q: What can a biomedical equipment technician specialize in?
+Q: What can a medical equipment repair technician specialize in?

 A: “As far as specialties, you can specialize in dialysis, imaging, labs, they are very specific.”

-Q: What are the benefits of becoming a biomedical equipment technician?
+Q: What are the benefits of becoming a medical equipment repair technician?

 A: “It’s never the same, you’re always learning.
 Day-to-day I’ve been in this business for 30 years and I am still learning.
 There is always new equipment to work with.
 It’s challenging and never gets dull.
 It’s perfect for those looking for something different that won’t get dull.”